Reasons to Study in Turkey – Turkey University Scholarships

 - Low-cost quality education

 Turkey offers students quality education at costs that are lower than most European and American countries.
 Here, the tuition fees and cost of living are low.
 Turkey Scholarships that cover tuition fees as well as accommodation and living costs, besides student insurance, can be availed by students.
-Turkish Universities with low tuition fee are also the spotlight among the international students.
+Turkish Universities with low tuition fee are also in the spotlight among international students.

 - Extensive use of English

-English is extensively used in communications in Turkey, particularly in the larger cities and tourist destinations.
+English is extensively used in communications in Turkey, particularly in larger cities and tourist destinations.
 Moreover, more and more academic courses are being conducted in the English medium of instruction.
 Many institutions also offer students the opportunity to study the English language.